Phineas05/TwitchEmotes/README.md

 Coming Soon

-### Packed Extension (crx)
+### CRX Package (Packed Extension)

-Extensions installed this way, if not published on the Chrome Web Store, will be automatically disabled after a while.
-Such extensions cannot be re-enabled without being reinstalled.
+Any extension installed from a CRX Package that has not been published on the Chrome Web Store will be automatically disabled after a while.
+These extensions cannot be re-enabled unless they are reinstalled.

 1. Download [TwitchEmotes.crx](https://github.com/Phineas05/TwitchEmotes/raw/master/TwitchEmotes.crx)
 2. Drag and drop the downloaded packed extension file into Google Chrome's extension manager (chrome://extensions)
 3. Click "Add extension"

-### Developer Mode
+### Developer Mode Extension

 When installed this way, a warning to disable developer mode extensions will be displayed every time Chrome is launched.